matloff/qeML/vignettes/overfitting.md

 Result:

-> If we plot MSPE vs. degree, we typically will get a
+> If we plot MSPE vs. degree, we typically will get a (roughly)
 > U-shaped curve.
 Bias reduction dominates variance increase initially,
 > but eventually variance overpowers bias.
 Once we pass the low point
 > of the curve, **we are overfitting**.